Summary

 The minimum contrast to meet WCAG level AA guidelines is 4.5:1, but this drops to 3:1 for text that is at least 18 point in size by default (or 14 point when bolded).
 The contrast requirement does not apply to logos (e.g., for the publisher or imprint) or text that is included in decorative images.

-To meet WCAG AAA, the minimum contrast requirement increases to 7:1 and the large test requirement to 4.5:1.
+To meet WCAG AAA, the minimum contrast requirement increases to 7:1 and the large text requirement to 4.5:1.
 While it is not required to meet this contrast level, the better the contrast that can be achieved the greater the audience that will be able to read the publication.

 Avoid overlaying text on noisy (multi-color) background images, and relying on positioning to avoid color contrasts, as different reading system may reflow content in unexpected ways.